Stochastic gravitational-wave background from metastable cosmic strings: Detection prospects

 \subsection{Monopoles with no unconfined fluxes}

-If on the contrary the monopoles do not feature any unconfined fluxes, the channel of energy loss for the cosmic string segments is gravitational radiation.
-In this case, the total GW spectrum receives an additional contribution from decaying segments which can originate both from long strings or from loops.
-The corresponding number densities are derived in the appendix and are given by Eqs.~\eqref{ntildefull}, \eqref{ntilde_m_s}, \eqref{eq:nSL_r} and \eqref{eq:nSL_m}.
+If on the contrary the monopoles do not feature any unconfined fluxes, the channel of energy loss for the cosmic-string segments is gravitational radiation.
+In this case, the total GW spectrum receives an additional contribution from decaying segments, which can originate both from long strings or from loops.
+The corresponding number densities are derived in the appendix and given by Eqs.~\eqref{ntildefull}, \eqref{ntilde_m_s}, \eqref{eq:nSL_r}, and \eqref{eq:nSL_m}.

 Fig.~\ref{fig:summary_total} shows the resulting GW spectrum as well as the predictions for pulsar timing arrays.
-Comparing with Fig.~\ref{fig:summary_loops} we note that the GW contribution from cosmic string segments gives at most a minor correction to the GW contribution from cosmic string loops only.
-The two contributions become comparable only for large values of $G\mu$ and or $f < f_\text{low}$.
+Comparing with Fig.~\ref{fig:summary_loops}, we note that the GW contribution from cosmic-string segments gives at most a minor correction to the GW contribution from cosmic-string loops only.
+The two contributions become comparable only for large values of $G\mu$ and $f < f_{\rm low}$.
 This in particular entails a flatter slope at frequencies below the onset of the plateau in radiation domination, noticeable in the right panel of Fig.~\ref{fig:summary_total} by the marginally more limited range of the tilt $n_t$ in the pulsar timing regime.
-Once $\kappa$ becomes sufficiently large for the string network to survive into the matter era, the additional boost in the number density of the cosmic string loops makes them completely dominate over the segment contribution.
+Once $\kappa$ becomes sufficiently large for the string network to survive into the matter era, the additional boost in the number density of the cosmic-string loops makes them completely dominate over the segment contribution.
 For a more detailed comparison of the different contributions, see Fig.~\ref{fig:contributions} in the appendix.
-In summary, we conclude that the inclusion of the GW emission from cosmic string segments is at most a minor correction, in particular given the overall uncertainties in modelling GW emission by a cosmic string network.
-We note, however, that this conclusion is based on some model assumptions, in particular on the GW emission rate of loops and segments ($\tilde \Gamma \simeq \Gamma = 50$) and on the loop size ($\alpha = 0.1$), which may need to be revisited as our understanding of the dynamics of cosmic string networks improves.
+In summary, we conclude that the inclusion of the GW emission from cosmic-string segments is at most a minor correction, in particular given the overall uncertainties in modelling GW emission by a cosmic-string network.
+We note, however, that this conclusion is based on some model assumptions, in particular on the GW emission rate of loops and segments ($\tilde \Gamma \simeq \Gamma = 50$) and on the loop size ($\alpha = 0.1$), which may need to be revisited as our understanding of the dynamics of cosmic-string networks improves.